Battle of Remagen: U.S. forces cross bridge

 The Ludendorff Bridge from the north-eastern shore after the attempted demolition.
 The 300 kg weak, industrial-grade demolition charge only succeeded in destroying part of the eastern pedestrian catwalk and a 30 ft section of the main truss (shown above) supporting the northern side of the bridge.

-German machine gun crews in the towers that guarded the western approach to the bridge opened up on the advancing American troops.
-At 3:20 pm, Friesenhahn made the last connections to the detonator and twisted the handle, but nothing happened.
+German machine-gun crews in the towers that guarded the western approach to the bridge opened up on the advancing American troops.
+At 3:20 p.m., Friesenhahn made the last connections to the detonator and twisted the handle, but nothing happened.
 He tried again and all they heard was the sound of American shells hitting the area around them.
 Both Friesenhahn and Bratge knew the dire consequences to them personally and to the German defensive situation if they failed to destroy the bridge.

 Friesenhahn decided that the electrical circuit must have been broken by the shelling and sought volunteers to repair it, but machine gun and tank fire persuaded him there was insufficient time.
 Corporal Anton Faust volunteered to leave the tunnel under Erpeler Ley to manually light the primer cord to the explosives attached to the eastern pier that had been placed earlier in the day.
-He ran 90 yd through the small arms fire, exploding tank shells, smoke, and haze, lit the primer, and ran back to the tunnel.
+He ran 90 yd through the small-arms fire, exploding tank shells, smoke, and haze, lit the primer, and ran back to the tunnel.

-At 3:50 pm, 10 minutes before they believed the Germans were scheduled to blow the bridge up, the guns of Company A, 14th Tank Battalion, drove the German defenders from the bridge road surface and from the stone piers of the bridge.
-In addition, the tanks engaged the flak guns on the east bank which were opposing the crossing.
+At 3:50 p.m., 10 minutes before they believed the Germans were scheduled to blow the bridge up, the guns of Company A, 14th Tank Battalion, drove the German defenders from the bridge road surface and from the stone piers of the bridge.
+In addition, the American tanks fired on the German flak guns that were opposing the crossing from the east bank.

 Company commander 2d Lt.
 Timmermann led an under-strength squad of men from the 27 AIB onto the west side of the bridge, despite the risk that the bridge could be destroyed with them on it.
 Just as the Americans approached, Corporal Faust set off the secondary explosives.
 Both the Germans and the Americans watched the smoke and haze clear from the explosion and were shocked to see the bridge was still standing.
-Only the charge on the southeast pier, two-thirds of the way across, had exploded, but the weak industrial explosive had failed to bring down the well-built steel bridge.
+Only the charge on the southeast pier, two-thirds of the way across, had exploded, but the weak industrial explosive had failed to bring down the well-built German-engineered steel bridge.

 The explosion blew large holes in the planking covering the rails above the pier, twisted some of the steel supporting girders, and cut a 9.1 m gap in the truss supporting the southern side of the bridge.
 Timmermann saw Germans running around and assumed they were preparing a second blast.
-Members of the first platoon gained control of the two bridge towers on the west bank and captured two German machine gun crews.
+Members of the first platoon gained control of the two bridge towers on the west bank and captured two German machine-gun crews.
 They then used the towers to provide covering fire for the troops crossing the bridge.